-As a means of summarizing our empirical findings, we return briefly to the regimeswitching models of Section 2.1.
-This time however, we use our estimated break date of 1984:1 to split the data into two subsamples and re-estimate Models 1, 2 and 3.
+Table 4: Markov-Switching Models: U.S. Real GDP Growth - Split Sample of 1984:1 to split the data into two subsamples and re-estimate Models 1, 2 and 3.
 We report the results of this exercise in Table 4.
-For each subsample, we find that we cannot reject Model 1 in favor of Model $3^{14}$ .
+The p-values for the tests of the restrictions imposed by Model 1 and Model 2 indicate that for each subsample we cannot reject Model 1 in favor of Model 3 (using a five percent test).17